Canada goose: Nomenclature and taxonomy

 The Canada goose was one of the many species described by Carl Linnaeus in his 18th-century work Systema Naturae.
 It belongs to the Branta genus of geese, which contains species with largely black plumage, distinguishing them from the gray species of the genus Anser.

+Etymology

 Branta was a Latinized form of Old Norse Brandgás, "burnt (black) goose" and the specific epithet canadensis is a Neo-Latin word meaning "from Canada".
 According to the Oxford English Dictionary, the first citation for the 'Canada goose' dates back to 1772.
 The Canada goose is also colloquially referred to as the "Canadian goose".
-This name may annoy some birders.